What It Means If Your Partner Suddenly Goes On A Spending Spree

 When someone sees their relationship as serious, they might consult their partner before making major moves in life, says Orbuch.
 It’s not about approval, but a sign that they want to make choices together—and that they see a shared future with you.

-If you keep something like the fact that you’re looking for a new job from your partner, on the other hand, it could mean they’re not a priority for you.
+But if you keep something, like the fact that you’re looking for a new job, from your partner, it could mean they’re not a priority for you.

 9. They have a lot of solo plans.